How to Merge Rows with Commas in Excel (4 Methods)

 Apply Different Functions to Merge Rows with Comma in Excel

-• Now, drag the Fill Handle down to see the results in the rest of the cells.
+• Drag the Fill Handle down to apply the formula to the remaining cells.

 Apply Different Functions to Merge Rows with Comma in Excel